Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 turned into a pestilence.
 Even on the clear nights, they kept us from star gazing.

-On one of the early nights, I saw a light flashing outside the tent.
-After a while trying and failing to identify what gadget was making the light, I realized I was looking a few fire flies.
+On one of the first few nights, I saw a light flashing outside the tent.
+After puzzling over what gadget was making the light, I realized I was looking a few fire flies.
 This is the farthest north I've ever seen them.

-At the beginning of the trip we sweated a lot on the portages and when we first went to the tent.
-I wore my sun hoodie to keep sweat off things.
+At the beginning of the trip, we sweated a lot on the portages and when we first went to the tent.
+I wore my sun hoodie in the tent to keep my sweat off things.

 Compared to the Timberline 4 tent that it replaced, the new Big Agnes is lighter, smaller, more stable in the wind, and is roomy for two with our gear.